 Replacing saturated fatty acids with monounsaturated fatty acids (MUFA) and poly-unsaturated fatty acids can be a good start.

 Sources of MUFA

 Sources of PUFA

-Upload your DNA raw data to Xcode Life to know your genetic predisposition to hypertension.
+Upload your DNA raw data to Xcode Life to know your genetic variants for saturated fat metabolism.